dotnet/corefxlab/docs/roadmap.md

 ## Roadmap

-For the next six to twelve monts our primary area of focus for CoreFxLab will be to improve performance for data pipeline oriented apps.
+For the next six to twelve months our primary area of focus for CoreFxLab will be to improve performance for data pipeline oriented apps.
 This is pretty much any cloud app as the request-response pattern is fundamentally a data pipeline.